 What Is Simit?

-Simit is usually sold in carts in Istanbul and the people who sell them are called simitci.
+This Turkish sesame bread is usually sold in carts in Istanbul and the people who sell them are called simitci.
 They sometimes slice the simit in half and spread cheese to make it into a complete breakfast.

-As you probably know by now, I lived in Istanbul for a few years and it's my second home.
 Once we moved to the US, one thing that I was missing the most was simit.
 We could barely find it in some Turkish and Mediterranean shops but they were usually frozen which were nowhere close to the freshly baked ones we used to get.
-That's why we now make our own Turkish simit at home.
+That’s why we now make our own Turkish simit at home.

 - Flour: You can use all purpose flour or bread flour.
 Whole wheat flour would make the simit a bit tough therefore I don't recommend using it.